Guest workers take out march in Kerala demanding arrangements to go home

 Violating lockdown protocol, at least 100 guest workers took out a march here on Thursday demanding immediate arrangements to return to their home states.
 The demonstration comes a day after the Ministry of Home Affairs (MHA) issued guidelines to allow inter-state movement of stranded migrant workers, tourists, pilgrims, students, and others.

-Holding placards and raising slogans, the workers took out the march at around 10 is at nearby Chattiparambilbazaar.
+Holding placards and raising slogans, the workers took out the march at around 10 am at nearby Chattiparambil bazaar.
 "Less than a hundred workers from other states took out a protest march seeking assistance to go back to their native.

 Malappuram district, which falls under the red zone in Kerala, has over 1,500 people under observation and one positive case, as per the medical bulletin issued on Wednesday.
 "They said their families were suffering back at their homes as the workers here were unable to send money due to lack of work during the lockdown period.
 They said they had food and other facilities here but were unhappy as they were unable to return to their families," the official said.